The Party's Just Beginning: Plot

 Liusaidh is a 24-year-old woman from Inverness, Scotland.
 Stuck in a dead-end job selling cheese at a supermarket, she spends her evenings binge drinking and engaging in casual sex with strangers.
 These behaviours are coping mechanisms she has adopted to deal with the suicide of her best friend, Alistair, who died by jumping off a bridge in front of a train almost a year earlier.
 Throughout the film, Liusaidh keeps flashing back to the previous year with Alistair.

 Liusaidh meets a stranger at a bar and has sex with him.
 To her surprise, he tracks her down and the two have a few more trysts before he informs her that he is returning home.

 Walking home at night after another night out, Liusaidh passes the bridge where Alistair committed suicide.
 She is surprised to see the stranger there, apparently about to kill himself, and she manages to talk him down.
 The two spend time together and though Liusaidh asks him to stay, he decides to leave, this time for real.
 Before he does Liusaidh tells him her name, and he tells her that his name is Dale.

 Liusaidh is fired from her job after she misses several days of work, and spirals further out of control.
-On Christmas, the anniversary of Alistair's death, she blacks out and is raped by three men.
+On Christmas, the anniversary of Alistair's death, she blacks out and has sex with three men.
 She goes home to see her mother still socializing with her friends.
 On the phone she talks to the unnamed old man she has been talking to throughout the film, who abandoned his children after his wife died.
 She opens up about what happened and cries.
 Her father overhears the conversation, and when she tries to leave for the night he tries to talk to her.
 She goes to the spot where Alistair died and decides to end her own life.
 But she eventually changes her mind and decides to move on.
 She goes home to see her parents.
 She calls her friend to reconcile, and decides to try to lead a normal life.